Frequently Asked Questions

 Second: If none of the courses on the calendar meet your needs, use the online instructor search tool.
 We recommend searching by state if your city search yields no results because the search results do not include surrounding areas.
 Searching by state enables you to target prospects based on geography, agency type, agencies with which you may have a relationship, personal connections, etc.

 Third: You may contact instructors directly via phone or email to find out if they have any forthcoming courses that have not been listed on the calendar, if they know of any other local courses, or to arrange a course for your personnel.
 Dates, location, and fees are negotiated directly with the instructor, but some details are non-negotiable.
 The maximum student-to-instructor ratio is 10-to-1, the course must be 32 hours long and adhere to IPMBA standards, safety measures must be met, etc.

 If you are unable to locate an instructor in your area who is willing or able to meet your training demands, please contact the IPMBA office at 410-744-2400 or by email about hosting a class.
 The staff can refer you to instructors who are interested in contractual training opportunities or post an RFP to the IPMBA Instructor networks.
 In either case, negotiations remain between you and the instructor(s) from whom you receive proposals.

-Information about the IPMBA Police, EMS, and Security Cyclist Courses, including Fact Sheets, Unit Plans, and Model Schedules, can be found at About the Courses.
+Information about the IPMBA Police, EMS, and Security Cyclist Courses and Bicycle Response Team Training, including Fact Sheets, Unit Plans, and Model Schedules, can be found at About the Courses.